 Nursing Degree Plans

 At the graduate level, we currently offer a Master of Science in Nursing Administration degree option.
 The School of Nursing is also excited to offer the Doctor of Nursing Practice (DNP).
 The DNP is a doctoral degree with a practice based emphasis for nurses at the highest level of nursing practice.
-We also continue to offer the Doctorate of Philosophy in Nursing also online, with a research based emphasis, for the more advanced nurse looking to pursue a PhD.
+We also continue to offer the Doctor of Philosophy in Nursing (PhD) with a research based emphasis for the more advanced nurse looking to pursue a PhD.

-The use of educational technologies is evident in all of our programs with the RN to BSN option now available online, only requiring short on campus orientations at the start of the first semester along with online courses throughout the remaining semesters, and local practicum sites, to make this education available across the region.
+The use of educational technologies is evident in all of our programs with the RN to BSN option available online, only requiring an online synchronous orientation at the start of the first semester along with online courses throughout the remaining semesters, and local practicum sites to make this education available across the region.
 Our MSN degree plan in Nursing Administration is also available online for the busy professional looking to further their professional career.
 Not to mention, our Doctor of Philosophy in Nursing (PhD) and our Doctor of Nursing Practice (DNP) degrees that are both available online using various synchronous and asynchronous technologies.
 Our online programs are designed with the working nurse in mind to help make your experience with us a more memorable and productive one that fits your busy schedule.

 In support of our local communities, many faculty and students are involved in community service throughout the state of New Mexico.
-Please visit our Student Nurses Association for activities planned within our community.
+Please visit our Student Nurses Association to learn more about their work.

-The Baccalaureate of Science degree in Nursing, the Master’s of Science degree in Nursing, the Doctor of Nursing Practice program and post-graduate APRN certificate programs at NMSU are accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate degree program in nursing, master’s degree program in nursing, and Doctor of Nursing Practice program at New Mexico State University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.